ktechhydle/mprun_repo/README.md

 With MPRUN, you can setup custom courses matching the competition enviroment, and print out these setups to achieve best competition performance.

+> [!INFO]
-# Install
+> # Install
-1. Clone the git, and use ''pip install -requirements.txt''
+> 1. Clone the git, and use ''pip install -requirements.txt''
-2. Run launcher.py, and see the full app.
+> 2. Run launcher.py, and see the full app.

 # How It Works...
 ### 1. Setup the course: